collective-soundworks/soundworks/README.md

   - `name:String = 'performance'`
     The `name` of the `this.view` DOM element, that is used both as an the ID of that element and as a class (cf. [`ClientModule`](#clientmodule) for more information).
   - `color:String = 'black'`
-    The `color` property sets the background color of `this.view` to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.
+    The `color` property sets the background color of `this.view` to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library’s `sass/_03-colors.scss` file.
 - `start()`
-  The `start` method extends the `ClientModule`'s `start` method and is automatically called to start the performance on the client side.
+  The `start` method extends the `ClientModule`’s `start` method and is automatically called to start the performance on the client side.
 It sends the message `'performance:start'` via WebSockets to the server.
 - `done()`
-  The `done` method extends the `ClientModule`'s `done` method and is automatically called to when the performance can hand over the control to a subsequent module on the client side.
+  The `done` method extends the `ClientModule`’s `done` method and is automatically called to when the performance can hand over the control to a subsequent module on the client side.
 It sends the message `'performance:done'` via WebSockets to the server.

 ##### ServerPerformance